 Snoring & Sleep Disorders

 45% of adults snore occasionally and 25% snore habitually.
-Problem snoring tends to worsen with age and is more common among men and those who are overweight.
+Problem snoring tends to worsen with age, affect the quality of life, and is more common among men and those who are overweight.
 Snoring can be associated with a variety of things including poor muscle tone in the throat and tongue which may worsen with alcohol consumption or drugs that cause drowsiness; bulky throat tissue associated with large tonsils and adenoids in children or with being overweight; a long soft palate and/or uvula; or obstructed nasal airways due to hay fever, allergy, cold, sinus infection, deviated septum or other nasal deformity.
-Snoring may also be a sign of sleep apnea, particularly if accompanied by episodes of breath pauses during sleep, daytime fatigue, high blood pressure, heart disease or a history of stroke.
+Snoring may also be a sign of sleep apnea, particularly if accompanied by episodes of breath pauses while the patient sleeps, daytime fatigue, high blood pressure, heart disease or a history of stroke.

 Pediatric Sleep Disordered Breathing